- • Quickstart

 Please also check out this article for the proper setup of Lombok in IntelliJ.

 Now our Spring Boot application is ready to be launched.
-IntelliJ provides the build tasks directly - we can start the application with
+The build tasks are listed in the Gradle or Maven section in IntelliJ - we could start the application with

 bootRun (Gradle) or